-I think the first thing I’ll say about this film is, don’t watch any trailers and don’t go in with any high expectations.
-If you do either, I’m betting this one will be a disappointment to you.
+I think the first thing I’ll suggest is, don’t watch any trailers and don’t go in with any high expectations.
 If you do decide to follow this advice, you’ll most likely come out pleasantly surprised.
 Every trailer out there tells way too much of, not only the story and plot but that of the twists and fates of the characters.
-Way too many details have been revealed and that’s just damned sad.
-I also wouldn’t consider this much of a horror movie, it was more like an intense action/thriller, however, with all of that out of the way, I’ll now get on with the review.
+Way too many details have been revealed and that’s just really sad.
+I also wouldn’t consider this much of a horror movie, it was more like an intense action/thriller.

-Escape Room revolves around six individuals who have received an invitation to attend the Minos Escape Room for a chance to win an extremely large sum of money.
+Escape Room revolves around six individuals who have received an invitation to attend the Minos Escape Room for a chance to win ten thousand dollars.
 They are required to participate in the evaluation of a new virtual reality game which places them in realistic life-threatening situations.
 They must survive the events in the game while gathering clues to escape each of the rooms by using their wits and problem-solving skills.
-As the game intensifies, it becomes more and more apparent to the players that the events are real and not imaginary, and that the six strangers have more in common than they realized.
+As the first game intensifies, it becomes apparent that the events are real and not imaginary.

 Escape Room begins with what looks like some guy, who we learn later is Ben (Logan Miller) dropping out of the ceiling right into the middle of some room, with the walls very quickly closing in around him.
 You don’t get to see the outcome of this event because the film then immediately goes back to Chicago three days earlier.